IOWA

 (1910), near Des Moines

-A temporary Army summer encampment for infantry, cavalry, field artillery, and engineers.
+A temporary Army summer encampment for infantry, cavalry, field artillery, and engineer units.
 Site probably the same as Camp Dodge (2) (see below).

 Camp Dodge (2) (State Military Reservation)